-In a chapter called “Agriculture and Selection for High Levels of Estrogen,” evolutionary biologist Grazyna Jasienska makes the case that ancient humans evolved higher levels of estradiol as a way to adapt to agriculture and phytoestrogen-rich plant food.
-In that context, it could be said that those of us with agrarian ancestors are hormonally calibrated to a relatively high intake of phytoestrogens to shelter us from our own high estrogen.
+In a chapter called “Agriculture and Selection for High Levels of Estrogen,” evolutionary biologist Grazyna Jasienska makes the case that ancient humans evolved higher levels of estrogen as a way to adapt to the anti-estrogen effect of agriculture (ie. adapt to phytoestrogen-rich plant food).
+It could thus be said that women with agrarian ancestors are hormonally calibrated to a relatively high intake of phytoestrogens to shelter us from our own high estrogen.

 How phytoestrogens can benefit women’s health and hormones

 Heavy periods.
 In general, phytoestrogens make periods lighter but very high doses can cause heavier periods if they suppress ovulation and progesterone.
 That’s why (in part) a vegan or exclusively plant-based diet can cause period problems.

 Endometriosis.
-Phytoestrogens are generally beneficial for endometriosis but soy, in particular, appears to worsen symptoms in some women.
-Possibly because of an immune reaction.
+Phytoestrogens are generally beneficial for endometriosis but soy, in particular, appears to worsen endometriosis in some women.
+That may be the result of an adverse immune reaction.
 Read Immune treatment for endometriosis.